shivam-1208/chatsupport/README.md

-Adam is a Virtual Human Resource (HR) Chatbot built using PyTorch, Flask, and NLP.
+chintu is a Virtual Human Resource (HR) Chatbot built using PyTorch, Flask, and NLP.
 It can handle HR-related queries by classifying user input into predefined intents and responding intelligently.

 It comes with: